Report Azure Stack Hub usage data to Azure

 If you registered your Azure Stack Hub using any other subscription type (for example, a pay-as-you-go subscription), you can view usage and charges in the Azure Account Center.
 Sign in to the Azure Account Center as the Azure account administrator and select the Azure subscription that you used to register Azure Stack Hub.
 You can view the Azure Stack Hub usage data and the amount charged for each of the used resources, as shown in the following image:

-For the ASDK, Azure Stack Hub resources aren't charged, so the price shown is $0.00.
+For the ASDK, Azure Stack Hub resources are not charged, so the price shown is $0.00.

 Which Azure Stack Hub deployments are charged?